-Sony Mobile hasn't been the smartphone manufacturer to push boundaries recently.
+Sony Mobile wasn't the smartphone manufacturer to push boundaries.
 The company had been a stickler when it comes to design in recent years.

-Just six months on and we finally have the Xperia flagship we've really been waiting for: please stand up for the excellent Xperia XZ3.
-Here's why it's the surprise smartphone success for 2018...
+Just six months after the Xperia XZ2 launched at the beginning of 2018 and we were finally given the Xperia flagship we were really waiting for: please stand up for the excellent Xperia XZ3.
+Here's why it was the surprise smartphone success in 2018...

 - Colour options: Black, White, Silver, Forest Green, Bordeaux Red

 - Gorilla Glass 5 both front and rear